terao-ryohei/MC-Action-Logger/README.md

 ## Overview

-This addon is a tool that automatically records player actions in Minecraft and makes it easy to review in-game activities.
-It provides game management through a clock item and detailed logging functionality.
+This addon automatically records player actions in Minecraft, making it easy to review in-game activities.
+It provides game management with a clock item and detailed logging features.

 ## Key Features